| |

 Unbaked biscuit dough in a white ceramic baking dish.

-Cover the pan with aluminum foil and bake for 15 minutes in the hot oven.
-Carefully remove the foil and bake for another 10 minutes or until the biscuits have reached the desired doneness.
+2. Carefully remove the foil and bake for another 10 minutes, or until the biscuits are to your desired doneness.
 What do I mean by that?

 White baking pan filled with baked butter swim biscuits.